Scientist · Engineer

 I also do systems engineering and product development at White Matter, LLC in Seattle, building synchronized, scalable, high-bandwidth electrophysiological and behavioral recording instruments for neuroscience research.

 You can reach me through Twitter, or email:

 I am working on my PhD in neuroengineering.
-I try to figure out the principles behind how we are able to effortlessly transform intent into complex movements, with the hope of one day being able to create neural implants that interface with both reality and virtual reality.
+In my research, I try to figure out the principles behind how we are able to effortlessly transform intent into complex movements, with the hope of one day being able to create neural implants that interface with our bodies.

 I have 20+ peer-reviewed articles in movement neuroscience, brain-computer interfaces, brain state prediction, functional neuroimaging, and optoelectronics.
 Some recent work include:

 I think visualization of concepts are particularly important.
 Some recent work include:

 I am passionate about teaching and public outreach.
 I am a volunteer scientist at the Seattle Pacific Science Center and a lifelong tutor.
 Some recent work include: